 Additionally, the transfer of funds among the PRC operating entities are subject to the Provisions on Private Lending Cases, which was implemented on January 1, 2021 to regulate the financing activities between natural persons, legal persons and unincorporated organizations.
-As advised by Xiao-I's PRC counsel, Jingtian & Gongcheng, the Provisions on Private Lending Cases does not prohibit using cash generated from one PRC operating entity to fund another affiliated PRC operating entity's operations.
+As advised by our PRC counsel, Jingtian & Gongcheng, the Provisions on Private Lending Cases does not prohibit using cash generated from one PRC operating entity to fund another affiliated PRC operating entity's operations.
 Xiao-I or the PRC operating entities have not been notified of any other restriction which could limit the PRC operating entities' ability to transfer cash among each other.
 In the future, cash proceeds from overseas financing activities, including this offering, may be transferred by Xiao-I to AI Plus, and then transferred to Xiao-i Technology, and then transferred to WFOE via capital contribution or shareholder loans, as the case may be.
 Cash proceeds may flow to Shanghai Xiao-i from WFOE pursuant to certain contractual arrangements between WFOE and Shanghai Xiao-i as permitted by the applicable PRC regulations.
-As a result of these PRC laws and regulations, the PRC operating entities are restricted in their ability to transfer a portion of their net assets to the Company.
+As a result of these PRC laws and regulations, the Group's VIE and VIE's subsidiaries are restricted in their ability to transfer a portion of their net assets to the Company.

-As of December 31, 2020, 2021 and June 30, 2022, US\$697,798, US\$1,254,528 and US\$1,472,555 of cash, cash equivalents and restricted cash were denominated in RMB, US\$96,164, US\$15,170 and US\$5,003 of cash and cash equivalents were denominated in US dollars, US\$33,067, US\$42,148 and US\$46,472 of cash and cash equivalents were denominated in Hong Kong dollars, respectively.
+As of December 31, 2020 and 2021, \$697,798 and \$1,254,528 of cash, cash equivalents and restricted cash were denominated in RMB, \$96,164 and \$15,170 of cash and cash equivalents were denominated in US dollars, \$33,067 and \$42,148 of cash and cash equivalents were denominated in Hong Kong dollars, respectively.